uc-cdis/gen3sdk-python/README.md

 The ideal scenario is when you can map column to column between your _metadata manifest_ and _indexing manifest_ (e.g. what's in indexd).

 The non-ideal scenario is if you need something for partially matching one column to another.
 For example: if one of the indexed URLs will contain `submitted_sample_id` somewhere in the filename.
-In this case, the efficiency of the script becomes O(n2).
+In this case, the efficiency of the script becomes O(n^2).
 If you can reliably parse out the section of the URL to match that could improve this. *tl;dr* Depending on your logic and number of rows in both files, this could be very very slow.

-> NOTE: By default this merge can match multiple GUIDs with the same metadata (depending on the configuration).
+By default this merge can match multiple GUIDs with the same metadata (depending on the configuration).
 This supports situations where there may exist metadata that applies to multiple files.
 For example: dbGaP sample metadata applied to both CRAM and CRAI genomic files.

+So while this supports metadata matching multiple GUIDs, it does *not* support GUIDs matching multiple sets of metadata.

+> IMPORTANT NOTE: The tool will log warnings about unmatched records but it will not halt execution, so be sure to check logs when using these tools.

 #### Ideal Scenario (Column to Column Match, Indexing:Metadata Manifest Rows)